Rank inequalities for the Heegaard Floer homology of branched covers: Applications

 Next, assume that $n = \pm 1$.
 In this case, there are two options.
 The first is that $J$ is unknotted, and by the previous argument, so is $K$.
 The other is that $g(J) = 1$.
 While a knot in $S^3$ with a non-trivial L-space surgery is fibered, a knot $P$ in a homology sphere L-space $Z$ with a non-trivial L-space surgery has the property that $P$ is fibered in some (not necessarily prime or proper) connected-summand of $Z$.
+(The statement for knots in $S^3$ is due to Ghiggini \cite{Ghiggini08:FiberedGenusOne}.
+The statement for knots in arbitrary homology spheres with irreducible exteriors follows from Ni's work \cite[Theorem 1.1 and Proof of Corollary 1.3]{Ni07:FiberedKnot}.)
 Therefore, in our case, $J$ is a genus one fibered knot in a summand $Q$ of $Y \# Y$, which is necessarily a homology sphere L-space.
 Of course, viewed as a knot in $Q$, $1/n$-surgery on $J$ is again an L-space homology sphere, since it is a summand of $\Sigma(Y,K)$.
 By Baldwin's work~\cite{Baldwin:genusone}, the only homology sphere L-space, genus one fibered L-space knot pairs are $(S^3, \pm T_{2,3})$ and $\mp (\Sigma(2,3,5), F_5)$, where $F_5$ denotes the singular fiber of order 5, i.e. the core of $+1$-surgery on $T_{2,3}$.
 (Here, the signs are chosen based on the sign of $n$.)
 Note that in the former case, $1/n$-surgery produces $\pm \Sigma(2,3,5)$, while in the latter case, $1/n$-surgery produces $S^3$.

 In the first case, $J$ is a copy of $\pm T_{2,3}$ contained in an embedded 3-ball in $Y \# Y$, and so $\Sigma(Y,K) = Y \# Y \# \pm \Sigma(2,3,5)$.
-Since $Y$ is prime, it follows from Kim-Tollefson~\cite{KimTollefson80:pl} and the classification of involutions on the Poincar\'e homology sphere that $K$ is a copy of $\pm T_{3,5}$ in an embedded $B^3$ in $Y$.
+Since $Y$ is prime, it follows from Kim-Tollefson~\cite[Corollary 1]{KimTollefson80:pl} that $K$ must be a knot in an embedded 3-ball in $Y$ with branched double cover $\pm \Sigma(2,3,5)$.
+(Here we are using that $\Sigma(2,3,5)$ is not a branched or unbranched double cover of itself, which follows from \cite[Proposition 3.1]{BoileauOtal}.)
+By a result of Watson~\cite[Theorem 6.2]{WatsonSurgery} $K$ is a copy of $\mp T_{3,5}$ in an embedded $B^3$ in $Y$.
 In the second case, we see that the Poincar\'e homology sphere is a summand of $Y \# Y$ and hence of $Y$.
 Because we assumed $Y$ is irreducible, $Y$ is the Poincar\'e homology sphere, and $\Sigma(Y,K)$ is one copy of the Poincar\'e homology sphere.
 Since there is no knot in the Poincar\'e homology sphere whose branched double cover is again the Poincar\'e homology sphere, this last case does not arise. \end{proof}